Working with patients and members of the public is a vital part of the Oxford Biomedical Research Centre.

 We offer detailed resources and advice for health and social care researchers.

-If you’re looking for patients for a PPI opportunity, you can post a listing.
+If you’re looking for people for a PPI opportunity, you can post a listing.

 If you would like advice or support with incorporating PPI activities into your project, please contact: